HorizenLabs/zkverify-docs/docs/overview/06-verification_pallets/03-risc0.md

 ### `Verifier` implementation

-That's a zk-STARK proof verifier where the proof proves that some code has executed correctly and generate the associated computation output.
+That's a zk-STARK proof verifier where the proof proves that some code has executed correctly and generates the associated computation output.
-The code is attested through an image id (named verification key in the verification process) and runs inside the risc0-zkVM that provides the proof of execution through a receipt which contains the raw proof and the public inputs (journal in risc0 lingo) for the verification process.
+The code is attested through an image_id (named verification key in the verification process) and runs inside the risc0-zkVM that provides the proof of execution through a receipt which contains the raw proof and the public inputs (journal in risc0 lingo) for the verification process.

 - `verify_proof()` uses [`risc0-verifier` crate](https://github.com/HorizenLabs/risc0-verifier/tree/v0.1.0) to deserialize